chiahao3/uncorrected_ptycho/README.md

 ## References

-If you find the code useful for your research, please consider citing our original paper
+If you find the script useful for your research, please consider citing our original paper
 ```bib
 @article{nguyen2024achieving,
   title={Achieving sub-0.5-angstrom--resolution ptychography in an uncorrected electron microscope},